-Vice Chairs (VC) attend PA meetings, work together with the PA Chair as a leadership body to resolve any issues and achieve our PA goals.
+PA VICE CHAIRS Vice Chairs include the Children's Garden Vice Chair (Pre-K and K), the Lower School Vice Chair (Grades 1-5), and the Middle School Vice Chair (Grades 6-8).
+Vice Chairs attend PA Leadership Meetings and PA Community Meetings, working together with the PA Chair as a leadership body to resolve any issues and achieve our PA goals.
 Additionally, the Vice Chairs are responsible for ensuring each class has a Class Parent.
-Vice Chairs work in consultation with the Class Teachers as the Vice Chairs select and recruit Class Parents.
-Class Parents are mentored by the Vice Chair of their appropriate grades and supported in the entirety of their role.
+Vice Chairs work in consultation with class teachers to confirm Class Parents.
+Vice Chairs mentor and support Class Parents in their role.

-Vice Chairs are appointed by the PA Chair in consultation with the WSB Executive Director.
-The Vice Chair is typically a parent who has been an active Class Parent and has demonstrated positive leadership skills.
-They have also regularly participated in PA meetings and activities.
+Vice Chairs are appointed by the PA Leadership Team.
+The Vice Chair is typically a parent with a child in that level who has been an active Class Parent, demonstrated positive leadership skills, regularly participated in PA meetings and events, and is able to take on the added commitment.